The strong coupling constant: State of the art and the decade ahead

-The HERAPDF2.0Jets NNLO fit with free $\alphasmZ$ uses 1363 data points and has a $\chi^2/$d.o.f.\,$= 1614/1348 = 1.197$.
-This can be compared to the $\chi^2/$d.o.f.\,$= 1363/1131 = 1.205$ for HERAPDF2.0 NNLO based on inclusive data only.
-The similarity of the $\chi^2/$d.o.f.\ values indicates that the data on jet production do not introduce any tension.
-Data/fit comparisons are shown in Ref.~\cite{ZEUS:2021sqd}
+The HERAPDF2.0Jets NNLO fit with free $\alphasmZ$ uses 1363 data points and has a goodness-of-fit per degree of freedom of $\chi^2/n_\text{dof} = 1614/1348 = 1.197$.
+This can be compared to the $\chi^2/n_\text{dof}= 1363/1131 = 1.205$ for HERAPDF2.0 NNLO based on inclusive data only.
+The similarity of the $\chi^2/n_\text{dof}$ values indicates that the data on jet production do not introduce any tension.
+Data/fit comparisons are shown in Ref.~\cite{ZEUS:2021sqd}.

 A scan of the fit $\chi^2$ for fits with varying $\alphasmZ$ shown in Fig.~\ref{fig:alphasscan} and confirms the value of $\alphasmZ$ and its experimental uncertainty found in the simultaneous $\alphasmZ$ and PDF fit.
-The model, parameterisation and scale uncertainties are also shown in the figure.
+The model, parameterization and scale uncertainties are also shown in the figure.
 The PDFs associated with this NNLO analysis are described in Ref.~\cite{ZEUS:2021sqd}, the input of the jet data reduces the gluon PDF uncertainties.

 The question whether data with relatively low $Q^2$ bias the determination of $\alphasmZ$ arises in the context of the HERA data analysis for which low $Q^2$ is also low $x$.
 A treatment beyond DGLAP may be necessary because of low-$x$ higher-twist terms, $\ln(1/x)$ terms or even parton saturation.
 To check for such bias the minimum $Q^2$ entering the fit was varied to $Q^2_\mathrm{min} = 10$ and $20$~GeV$^2$.
 Thus the HERAPDF analysis considers the possible impact of nonperturbative and beyond DGLAP effects on the result for $\alphasmZ$.
 These variations do not alter the value of $\asmz$ obtained significantly, the value of $\alphasmZ$ obtained for $Q^2_\mathrm{min} = 10$~GeV$^2$ is